 Simply put: Fraudsters are awful.

 And let’s be clear, online dating is a perfectly fine path to finding love.
-But it's important to use good judgement.
+But it's important to use good judgment.
 The FBI identified ten patterns seen in many romance scam cases.
 If you're hoping to find your perfect match online, keep your eyes peeled for these red flags.

 - Immediate requests to talk or chat on an email or messaging service outside of the dating site.